biosustain/snakemake_UmetaFlow/README.md

 The pipeline consists of seven interconnected steps:

 1) File conversion: Simply add your Thermo raw files in data/raw/ and they will be converted to centroid mzML files.
-If you have Agilent or Bruker files, skip that step (write "FALSE" for rule fileconversion in the config.yaml file - see more under "Configure workflow") and convert them independently using proteowizard (see https://proteowizard.sourceforge.io/) and add them to the data/mzML/ directory.
+If you have Agilent or Bruker files, skip that step (write "FALSE" for rule fileconversion in the config.yaml file - see more under "Configure workflow") and convert them independently using [proteowizard](https://proteowizard.sourceforge.io/) and add them to the data/mzML/ directory.

 2) Pre-processing: converting raw data to a feature table with a series of algorithms.